-Since 2012, the LTC-services have been applied in prior municipalities.
-The training stage of LTC-intervention among service suppliers was first conducted in the town of Raahe.
-During the study, the LTC-intervention will be rolled out gradually to 30 municipalities (see participants below).
-The LTC intervention activities will be branching out gradually year by year (Figure 2).
-The intervention will be fully implemented by the end of the study, with all municipalities receiving the intervention.
+Since 2012, LTC services have been applied in some municipalities.
+The training of service suppliers in LTC intervention was first carried out in the town of Raahe.
+During the study, the LTC intervention will gradually be conducted in up to 30 municipalities (see the Participants section), and its activities will branch out year by year (figure 2).
+The intervention will be fully implemented by the end of the study and all municipalities will be involved.